BOOKS TO READ BEFORE VISITING SAUDI ARABIA

 BY ELLEN R. WARD

-Published in 2018, the book tells the story of how ARAMCO evolved from an American company in Arabia into the Saudi ARAMCO we know today, how the company’s success paved the way for Saudi Arabia’s modernization and urbanization.
+Published in 2018, "Saudi, Inc." tells the story of how ARAMCO evolved from an American company in Arabia into the Saudi ARAMCO we know today, how the company’s success paved the way for Saudi Arabia’s modernization and urbanization.
 It is a concise history of not only the wealthy oil company, but also a story of how over more than a century, the al Saud family has navigated through shrewd leadership and a long-term strategy to maximize profit and strengthen their power, how it has come from next to nothing to rule as absolute monarchs.

 Saudi Arabia maintained a largely traditional, pastoral, and religious culture through the 1940s.
 Political order was maintained through a tribal system.
 The Saudi royal family hails from one of the seven largest tribes, the Anaza.
 King Abdul Aziz considered powerful, nomadic, marauding tribesmen a threat to his rule.
 After subduing them militarily, he forced them to pledge permanent loyalty to him.
 In return, the king provided for their material well-being.